 Call your doctor for medical advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

-Cordran Tape is not available as a generic
+No. Cordran Tape is currently only available as a brand name, and there isn't a generic version available.

 Flurandrenolide (Cordran) can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.